census-instrumentation/opencensus-specs/trace/LogCorrelation.md

 The sampling bit of the current span, as a boolean.
 See [Span.md#supported-bits](Span.md#supported-bits).

+TODO(sebright): Consider adding parent span ID, to allow recreating the trace structure from logs.

 ## String format for tracing data

 The logging framework may require the pieces of tracing data to be converted to strings.
 In that